angel-codes/100-days-of-code/log.md

 ### Day 38: October 22, 2020

-***Today's Progress:** Today I was working on the client-side of my Node Sender Application using NextJS and Tailwind CSS.
+**Today's Progress:** Today I was working on the client-side of my Node Sender Application using NextJS and Tailwind CSS.

+### Day 38: October 22, 2020

+**Today's Progress:** The day is not over yet, so I decided to continue working on my portfolio.

+Fire: I removed the Dark theme for the moment, I want to only focus on light mode.
+Sparkles: I added a 404 design page and "working on" component  to the web site